Cultured Guru Logo

 Pecan Pie Pudding with Chia Seeds

-Now, just to be clear, I think having a slice of real pie every now and then is perfectly healthy.
-I simply like to turn my favorite pie flavors into chia pudding recipes for a couple of reasons.
+Having a slice of real pie now and then is perfectly healthy.
+I like to turn my favorite pie flavors into chia pudding recipes for several reasons.
 First, I suck at pastry baking and I have no desire to make pie crust.
 Second, chia pudding is so great for gut health!
 I like what chia seeds do for my digestion, so I prefer chia pudding over actual pie.
+This southern pecan pie in a jar is a simple pecan pie pudding with chia seeds and is inspired by my favorite Louisiana dessert, maple pecan pie!

 pecan pie in a jar with chia seed pudding in the bottom, and a light brown pecan pie pudding layer on the top.